 Every expression which is valid on the right-hand side of a variable assignment can be used as a variable.
 If it is not just a name of a variable, an automatic variable is created.
-In the above examples, two variables were implicitly created for f for value f and the second for f.
+In the above examples, two variables were implicitely created for f2: first for value 6e4 and the second for fb+c.

-If the names of function's parameters are given (like for %f3 above), the variables can be given in any order.
+If the names of function's parameters are given (like for %f3), the variables can be given in any order.